shelby-garrison/data-alchemist/README.md

 * ✅ **AI Error Correction** – Full error analysis and correction
 * ✅ **Deep Dataset Analysis** – Comprehensive data quality assessment
 * ✅ **AI Rule Recommendations** – Basic recommendations system
 * ⚠️ **Enhanced Rule Recommendations with Business Impact** – *Not fully implemented* due to exhausted API credits and inability to generate new API keys because of a Google AI Studio error.
+Can't deploy the app for the same reason.

   * See **`error.jpg`** in the root directory for details.
   * Will complete and deploy once a new API key is obtained.